apache/doris/docs/en/docs/query-acceleration/statistics.md

 +--------+--------------+----------------------------+-------------+-----------------+----------+---------------+---------+----------------------+----------+---------------+
 ```

-- View all statistical task information, and return the first 3 pieces of information in descending order of the last completion time, using the following syntax:
+- View all statistics job information, and return the first 3 pieces of information in descending order of the last completion time, using the following syntax:

 ```SQL
 mysql> SHOW ANALYZE WHERE state = "FINISHED" ORDER BY last_exec_time_in_ms DESC LIMIT 3;